-Since Freedom Traditional Academy accelerates in math, all students will be taught one grade level ahead using Saxon-like Math.
-Saxon-like Math scaffolds instruction of each concept and continues to review information introduced earlier.
+Since Freedom Traditional Academy accelerates in math, all students will be taught one grade level ahead using Saxon Math.
+Saxon Math scaffolds instruction of each concept and continues to review information introduced earlier.
 This allows students the time and practice to retain math concepts to the level of mastery.
 The use of calculators to complete class work or homework shall occur only when directed by the teacher.